Signal-Ecology/DSLO-v0.6-Semantic-Substrate-Specification/ontology/README.md

 ---

-The DSLO ontology is extendedin  multiple formats to support broad ingestion across semantic‑web and AI ecosystems:
+The DSLO ontology is extended in  multiple formats to support broad ingestion across semantic‑web and AI ecosystems:

 *dslo.ttl — Turtle